Drug design and selection

 The stages/ rotations

-Three rotations within the DDS function.
-Rotations are chosen to meet the needs of the business and the developing aspirations of the graduate.
+A minimum of three rotations within the DDS function.
+Rotations are chosen to meet the needs of the business and your aspirations.

 You will be part of a vibrant, global scientific community, you’ll work in teams that combine a mix of disciplines.
 You’ll contribute to multidisciplinary teams that deliver therapeutic strategies to address specific disease areas.
 You’ll never be far from an expert who can help you to learn, grow and contribute to our business, and you’ll be coached and mentored to become a technical leader of the future.

 As this is a new role at GSK, we are excited to work with our graduates to tailor and influence the direction of the programme.
 Our graduates will offboard in roles where they are working to ensure that we are able to deliver the best potential medicines for development.